Solon has a story to be told.

-In the early 1990s, three students met at the Kennedy School of Government and decided they wanted to go into business together.
-After their return to Europe, they initially worked at different strategy consultancies.
-In 1996, they realized their dream of entrepreneurship, and named their new company after the Greek statesman and philosopher Solon:
+In the early 1990s, three students at the Kennedy School of Government in Boston have the idea of forming a joint consulting company.
+After their return to Europe, they start their careers at different strategy consultancies, but realize their dream of entrepreneurship in 1996: They name their new company after the Greek statesman and philosopher Solon.

 1999 – 2001